 - Passive House design and construction enables step one, supports steps two and three, and makes step four achievable with much smaller renewable systems

 The Covid virus and smoke from wildfires has brought new attention to the benefits of an airtight building envelope, balanced and continuous ventilation, and no re-circulation of stale indoor air — all key elements of Passive House design and construction.

-- In order to provide continuous fresh air to occupants, a Passive House building will employ a balanced ventilation system that removes stale air (normally from rooms with moisture or odors like bathrooms, kitchens, etc.) and replaces the same volume of fresh air into the other rooms.
-The incoming air can be filtered to the appropriate level based on outdoor air quality, and while the outgoing and incoming air never mix, they do typically pass through a heat or energy recovery ventilation system (HRV or ERV) that transfers around 90% of the warmth from the outgoing air to the incoming air, and at the same time manages the moisture content (humidity) as needed.
+- In order to provide continuous fresh air to occupants, a Passive House building employs a balanced ventilation system that removes stale air (normally from rooms with moisture or odors like bathrooms, kitchens, etc.) and replaces the same volume of fresh air into the other rooms

 Early Adopters will be the Leaders:

-Demand for Industry Professionals who are experienced and/or qualified in Passive House design and construction is already ramping up across California and will continue to increase dramatically.
+Demand for Industry Professionals who are experienced with Passive House design and construction is already ramping up across California and will continue to increase dramatically.
 Those who get trained and involved will not only lead the way, as early adopters, they will benefit from the lessons learned first-hand and continue to be the leaders as the market transitions to evidenced-based high-performance.

-- During Obama’s second term, the Pennsylvania Finance Authority began providing additional points in the annual RFP competition for developers of affordable multifamily projects for those who would commit to achieving PH performance.
-They then tracked and compared, over multiple years, the actual cost differences ($/sf.) between Passive House and conventional code construction.
+- During former president Obama’s second term, the Pennsylvania Finance Authority began providing additional points in the annual RFP competition for developers of affordable multifamily projects for developers who would commit to achieving PH performance.
+They then tracked and compared, over multiple years, the actual cost differences ($/SF) between Passive House and conventional code construction

 Voices calling for action